alpha-yadav/DSA/readme.md

 By following these steps and consistently practicing, you'll build a strong foundation in algorithms and data structures.
 Remember that it's a gradual process – be patient and persistent, and you'll succeed!

+#  A sample algorithmic problem
+Here are a few algorithmic problems of varying difficulty, along with explanations:

+**Problem 1: Two Sum (Easy)**

+**Description:** Given an array of integers `nums` and an integer `target`, return *indices of the two numbers such that they add up to `target`*.
+You may assume that each input would have **exactly one solution**, and you may not use the *same* element twice.
+You can return the answer in any order.

+**Example:**

+`nums = [2,7,11,15], target = 9`
+Output: `[0,1]` because `nums[0] + nums[1] == 9`

+**Solution Approach:**  A common approach is to use a hash map (dictionary in Python) to store each number and its index.
+Iterate through the array; for each number, check if the complement (`target - number`) exists in the hash map.
+If it does, you've found the pair.

+**Problem 2: Reverse a Linked List (Medium)**

+**Description:** Reverse a singly linked list.

+**Example:**

+Input: 1->2->3->4->5->NULL
+Output: 5->4->3->2->1->NULL

+**Solution Approach:**  This problem requires understanding linked lists.
+You'll need to iterate through the list, keeping track of the current node, the previous node, and the next node.
+You reverse the links by changing the `next` pointer of each node to point to the previous node.

+**Problem 3:  Longest Palindromic Substring (Medium/Hard)**

+**Description:** Given a string `s`, find the longest palindromic substring in `s`.

+**Example:**

+Input: "babad"
+Output: "bab" or "aba" (both are valid answers)

+**Solution Approach:** Several approaches exist, including dynamic programming or expanding around the center.
+The dynamic programming approach builds a table to store whether substrings are palindromes.
+The expanding around the center approach considers each character (or pair of characters) as a potential center of a palindrome and expands outwards.

+**Problem 4:  Graph Traversal (Medium/Hard - depending on specifics)**

+**Description:**  Given a graph (represented as an adjacency list or matrix), perform a breadth-first search (BFS) or depth-first search (DFS) traversal.
+This can be extended to various problems like finding shortest paths or detecting cycles.

+**Example:**

+Input: A graph represented as an adjacency list.
+Output: A list of nodes visited in BFS or DFS order.

+**Solution Approach:**  BFS uses a queue to explore nodes level by level, while DFS uses a stack (or recursion) to explore as deep as possible along each branch before backtracking.

+These problems showcase different data structures and algorithmic techniques.
+Choosing the right approach is crucial for efficiency.
+Remember to consider time and space complexity when designing your solution.
+You can find many more problems on platforms like LeetCode, HackerRank, and Codewars.